 Take a leap into the history books on this riding holiday, travelling into the Middle Ages and visiting several of the most important castles of the Renaissance.
-We will visit: Cheverny (17th century) which has been owned by the same family for 7 centuries; Chambord, the largest of all castles built by Francis Ist; Chaumont sur Loire (15th century), a UNESCO World Heritage Site; Amboise (15th century) a royal castle residence of several French kings and finally, Chenonceau, known as the “Women's Castle” after being bought by Henri II for Diane-de-Poitiers, once his governess, before becoming his mistress.
+You'll visit: Cheverny (17th century) which has been owned by the same family for 7 centuries; Chambord, the most magnificent of all the Loire castles, built by François I; Chaumont sur Loire (15th century), a UNESCO World Heritage Site; Amboise (15th century) a royal castle residence of several French kings and finally, Chenonceau, known as the “Women's Castle” after being bought by Henri II for Diane-de-Poitiers, once his governess, before becoming his mistress.

 Along with faster than average riding on fit Anglos Arab horses, this is a journey of discovery not to be missed.
 Accommodation is in local B&B's or small hotel's with fresh home-cooked meals sourcing local specialities.
 Of course the delicious wines of the region will also be on hand at the end of a good day in the saddle!

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.